wbamberg/wbamberg/README.md

+**I'm out on vacation until August, and won't be looking at this website until then :)**

 I'm a technical writer at [Open Web Docs](https://openwebdocs.org/), working on [MDN Web Docs](https://developer.mozilla.org/).
 I work on a mixture of:

 - writing projects